Incite | rouse, urge, encourage, stimulate.

 Seminar | breeding ground, plant hothouse; gathering of a small group to discuss a topic intensively.

-We create animated humanities seminars that agitate personal awareness and incite collective action.
+We create public humanities seminars that agitate personal awareness and incite social action.

 Incite Seminars offers an educational experience.
 We do so by combining small groups of 6-15 committed participants, an open exchange of dynamic ideas, lively dialogue, and highly skilled facilitators.
 Our sessions are as enjoyably accessible as they are intellectually rigorous.
 Read more about the process here.